44th G7 summit: Comments by Peter Navarro

-Trump Advisor Peter Navarro spoke harshly negative words about Canadian Prime Minister Justin Trudeau, saying that there is "a special place in Hell" for Justin Trudeau.
+Trump advisor Peter Navarro spoke harshly negative words about Trudeau, saying that there is "a special place in Hell" for him.
 He later apologized for the language, but stood behind his statement.

 Analysis

 The response of the United States at the G7 received condemnation from foreign policy experts, political scientists, and former diplomats.

-Foreign policy expert Ian Bremmer called the summit the “geopolitical equivalent of the Comey firing” and that it will “really damage...important long-term relationship[s]”.
+Foreign policy expert Ian Bremmer called the summit the “geopolitical equivalent of the Comey firing” and said that it would “really damage...important long-term relationship[s]”.

-Political scientist Brian Klaas stated that “By attacking allies while championing Russia, Trump made the G-7 summit a disaster—but he fulfilled Vladimir Putin's biggest fantasy.
-An absolute disgrace”.
+Political scientist Brian Klaas stated: “By attacking allies while championing Russia, Trump made the G-7 summit a disaster—but he fulfilled Vladimir Putin's biggest fantasy.
+An absolute disgrace.”

-Former United States Deputy Secretary of State Strobe Talbott wrote that Donald Trump is “the democratic world's worst nightmare.
+Former United States Deputy Secretary of State Strobe Talbott wrote: “[Trump] is the democratic world's worst nightmare.
 He has crippled NATO, the North Atlantic community, the European Union and now the G-7.
-In Putin's zero-sum worldview, that is a dream come true”.
+In Putin's zero-sum worldview, that is a dream come true.”

 Merkel-Trump stare down photo

 On June 9, Angela Merkel posted a photo of the second day of the G7 meeting on her Instagram account; the caption saying "Day two of the G7 summit in Canada: spontaneous meeting between two working sessions".
-The image shows Angela Merkel with her hands pressed on the table staring down at Donald Trump, who in turn is staring back while sitting with his arms crossed.
-The image also showed Shinzo Abe, John Bolton, Theresa May, and Emmanuel Macron surrounding the two leaders, although Abe's "look of uncertainty" was notably singled out.
+The image shows Merkel with her hands pressed on the table staring down at Trump, who in turn is staring back while sitting with his arms crossed.
+The image also showed Abe, John Bolton, May, and Macron surrounding the two leaders, although Abe's "look of uncertainty" was notably singled out.
 The image was taken by German photographer Jesco Denzel.
 The photo quickly became viral.

-Some observers have described the image as something out of a classical painting, with some Twitter users even parodying the image into a painting.
-Others have used the image as an example to describe the tense G7 meeting, especially with regards to Donald Trump.
-Similarly, Emmanuel Macron, Donald Trump, Justin Trudeau, Giuseppe Conte, and Shinzo Abe have released their own photos (through their Twitter accounts or their photographers') of the G7 meeting in the same room but taken at different angles and moments.
-Trump stated that image was taken during a discussion that was "unrelated to anything".
+Some observers described the image as something out of a classical painting, with some Twitter users even parodying the image into a painting.
+Others used the image as an example to describe the tense G7 meeting, especially with regards to Trump.
+Similarly, Macron, Trump, Trudeau, Conte, and Abe also released their own photos (through their Twitter accounts or their photographers') of the G7 meeting in the same room but taken at different angles and moments.
+Trump commented on the viral image, stating that the photo was taken during a discussion that was "unrelated to anything".
 He further stated that while the image may seem unfriendly, everyone present were "simply talking".